MicrosoftDocs/PowerShell-Docs/dsc/apply-get-test.md

 ## Manage Configuration Documents

 The LCM manages the Configuration of the Node by working with **Configuration Documents**.
 These ".mof" files reside in the "C:\Windows\System32\Configuration" directory.
-For more information on these ".mof" files, see [Local Configuration Manager](lcm.md).

 Beginning in PowerShell 5.0 the [Remove-DSCConfigurationDocument](/powershell/module/psdesiredstateconfiguration/remove-dscconfigurationdocument) allows you to remove the ".mof" files to stop future consistency checks or remove a Configuration that has errors when applied.
 The `-Stage` parameter allows you to specify which ".mof" file you want to remove.